HackdYourShit/RATreeView/README.md

-*NOTE: this is a fork of the original RATreeView from Augustyniak This fork exposes the embedded UITableView as a property of RATreeView, which allows adjustments of the table view background color.
+*NOTE: This is a fork of the original RATreeView from Augustyniak.
+This fork exposes the embedded UITableView as a property of RATreeView, which allows adjustments of the table view background color.
 By default, the tableview is stuck with a white background.

 RATreeView (iOS 5.0+)